After-Shock/Cloudbox-wiki/Pushover.md

      nano ~/cloudbox/settings.yml
    ```

-1. Type in your Pushover User Key and the Application Token, without quotes, in the "backup" section.
+1. Type in your Pushover User Key and the Application Token under "backup" (without quotes).

    ```yaml
      backup: